Tymotex/Nand2Tetris/jack-compiler/README.md

 LexicalAnalyser
 * Finish this first
-* JackCompiler loops through this, then for the current token decides which method of Parser to call.
+* JackCompiler loops through this, then for the current token decides which method of CompilationEngine to call.
-  + Parser also has a reference to the SAME LexicalAnalyser and will continue to advance it forward in order to do recursive descent.
+  + CompilationEngine also has a reference to the SAME LexicalAnalyser and will continue to advance it forward in order to do recursive descent.

 JackCompiler
-* This will contain the while(has more tokens) advance, and will have a switch-case stack that determines what Parser method to call.
+* This will contain the while(has more tokens) advance, and will have a switch-case stack that determines what CompilationEngine method to call.
-Parser
+CompilationEngine
 * Recursive descent.

 ### Implementation Ideas: